Daspy11/the-stu-art-v2/content/Things/Wutzu.md

 In 2019, on-demand grocery delivery apps were popping all over the place.
 Hevar's family moved to the UK from Iraq when he was a toddler.
 He'd noticed that most of these apps exclusively catered to western tastes, and that there was a missing piece for delivery services targeted the strong immigrant community present in big cities.

-[Hevar](https://www.linkedin.com/in/hevar-abrihem-a81957176/) and another fellow who shall go unnamed (although I hold no ill will towards him) originally reached out to me via the [r/startups](https://www.reddit.com/r/startups/) Discord server.
+[Hevar](https://www.linkedin.com/in/hevar-abrihem-a81957176/) and another fellow who shall go unnamed originally reached out to me via the [r/startups](https://www.reddit.com/r/startups/) Discord server.
 At the time, I was heading to Cardiff University to study computer science and was tinkering with a few of my own side projects.
 I decided to treat Wutzu as a learning experience.
 We had a little team of three and so over the course of my first semester I built while the other two sold.

 There was a lot wrong with Wutzu in the early days.
 None of us really knew what we were doing.
 Arguments were frequent.
 It turns out if you take a couple of 18 year old misfits with no clue, they make a lot of mistakes.
 Wutzu was also a terrible name since no one could spell it, but it *did* mean nobody had registered wutzu.com.
 Great success.